Louise Harnby | Crime Fiction and Thriller Editor

 Omnibus: Editorial Business Planning & Marketing Plus

-Order from your regional Amazon store or click on one of the images below.
-As an Amazon Associate I earn a small commission if you purchase via these links.
+Via Amazon.
+As an Amazon Associate I earn a small commission if you purchase using the Amazon links.

 I absolutely loved your book, Making Sense of ‘Show, Don’t Tell’.
 I cannot tell you how informative and useful I found this, and after one read it highlighted approximately 500 issues with my writing.
 I keep it open when I am writing as I love to dip in and out of it.